Code-Institute-Submissions/franciskadutoit/README.md

 - [About](assets/wireframes/About_Page_Wireframe.png)
 - [Contact](assets/wireframes/Contact_Page_Wireframe.png)

-### Navigation
+## Features

+Each page features a responsive **navigation bar** at the top with conventional placing of **logo** (top left)
-There is a mobile-first focus and therefore I wanted to keep in mind first what will work on mobile.
+* There is a mobile-first focus and therefore I wanted to keep in mind first what will work on mobile.
-Mobile - Hamburger menu so that the screen does not look to crowded.
+* For Mobile - Hamburger menu so that the screen does not look to crowded.
 The menu would collaps when tapped.
-Tablet - I decided to have the full menu navigation bar at the top of the screen as there is more space on a tablet Desktop - Full navigation menu at the top of the main menu items: Home, Portfolio, About and Contact
+* For Tablet - I decided to have the full menu navigation bar at the top of the screen as there is more space on a tablet

-## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+* For Desktop - Full navigation menu at the top of the main menu items: Home, Portfolio, About and Contact Each page has a **footer** with **social media icons** linking to 4 Franciska Du Toit’s social media pages.
+Each page features a hero image.
+On mobile and tablet devices the static hero image is at the top with the text at the bottom.
+On desktops the static hero image moves to the left and takes up 50% of the page.
+The content takes up 50% on the other side of the screen.

-Home
+### Home
+There is a **call to action button** to take the user directly to the **About page**.
+There are 4 **list items** to give a short overview of who Franciska Du Toit is.

-Portfolio
+### Portfolio
+The Portfolio page has 4 **sub-menu items** laid out in **columns**, 2 columns wide for all devices.
+Each item is square which is animated by using a hover effect that will sweep down when the user’s mouse hover over them.
+Each item can be clicked to take the user to the respective submenu item pages.

-About
+### About
+The About page includes copy about the Franciska Du Toit.
+The page also has a list with 5 **project list items** which if clicked will reveal more information on the project.
+There is also a **call to action button** to guide the user to see all the projects by Franciska Du Toit There is also a feature on Franciska Du Toit’s qualifications which has 2 sections for In Progress which only has 1 list item and Completed which has 4 list items.
+Lastly, there is also a download icon to indicate to the user that they can download a pdf version of her CV.
+There is then a link to the pdf document for the user to make it more convenient to read or print.

-Contact
+### Contact
+The Contact page features a **contact form**, which requests client name and email, subject line, and a box for the main message.
+The bottom of the form contains a **Send Button**
+At the bottom of the form, clients can click on the button to send a **message via LinkedIn**.

 ### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+#### Header
+- Logo - Features on all the pages and allows the user to easily recognise the brand of Franciska Du Toit.
+If the user clicks on the logo, it will return the users to the home page as they would expect.
+- Navigation Bar - Features on all the pages and allows the user to easily navigate the website's pages and find what they are looking for with ease and speed.

+#### Footer
+- Social Icons - Features on all the pages and allows the user to access the social platforms that Franciska Du Toit uses.

+#### Specific Pages
+- [Home Page](index.html) - Allows the user to see a quick snapshot of who is Franciska Du Toit
+- [Portfolio Page](portfolio.html) - Allows the user to see a high level page to navigate them to specific projects in her portfolio
+- [About Page](about.html) - Allows the user to connect with Franciska Du Toit by providing a snapshot of information of her CV but also providing the option to download a more detailed pdf version.
+- [Contact Form](contact.html) - Allows the user to get in contact or ask questions in two ways: by entering the form or connecting to LinkedIn.

 ### Features Left to Implement
-- Another feature idea
+- A blog/ Articles - Allows the user to see some articles written by the Franciska Du Toit establishing her as a thought leader. - she currently doesn't have time to write a blog

 ## Technologies Used